12 Top-Rated Beaches in Connecticut

 The Connecticut coast faces Long Island Sound, creating a stretch of beaches with waves that are much calmer than their counterparts that face the open ocean.
 Although there are no big waves, swimmers should be aware of tides that can be dangerous in some areas, especially those with sandbars where the undertow is particularly strong.

 Many of Connecticut's beaches are part of the state park system; however, you will find plenty of public beaches that have other attractions and services nearby.
-Tourists should remember to bring cash for parking fees, which are charged at nearly all of these beaches and collected at the gate.
-Parking fees can range from $10 to as high as $65, depending on the day of the week and the location.
+Although some places have begun accepting cards, tourists should remember to bring cash for parking fees, which are charged at nearly all of these beaches and collected at the gate.
+Parking fees can vary depending on the day of the week and the location.

 Find a beautiful place to relax by the sea with our list of the best beaches in Connecticut.

-For an additional fee, there is a triple waterslide for all ages and 18-hole mini-golf.
-The park also has a plethora of token-operated entertainment, including kiddie rides like the bumble-bee flyer and more thrilling all-age rides like the Scrambler.
-There is also a large arcade, which includes classics like pinball and skee-ball.
+The park also has a plethora of token-operated entertainment, including kiddie rides like the Bumblebee flyer and more thrilling all-age rides like the Scrambler.
+There is also a large arcade, which includes classics like pinball and skeeball.
+For an additional fee, you can also enjoy the triple waterslide and an 18-hole mini-golf course.

 Ocean Beach Park also provides live entertainment regularly on the Boardwalk Stage and hosts weekly events, including an antique car night, magic shows, and even sock hops.
 There are special events throughout the park season, which spans from Memorial Day through Labor Day.